SeisComP/main/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

-*evrc* (event region check) is a :term:`plugin` for :ref:`scevent`.
-It sets the event type according to the location of the preferred origin by comparing the coordinates with regions defined by :ref:`BNA polygons <sec-gui_layers>`.
+*evrc* (event region check) is a :term:`plugin` for :ref:`scevent` setting the event type by comparing the location of the preferred origin with :ref:`defined regions <sec-evrc-regions>`.

 .. note::

-   Events for which the mode of the preferred origin is "manual" are not considered.
+   Events for which the mode of the preferred origin is "manual" are by default not considered.

+.. _sec-evrc-regions:

 Definition of regions
 ---------------------

-Regions are defined by :confval:`names <rc.regions>` of closed polygons provided as :ref:`BNA files <sec-gui_layers>` in @CONFIGDIR@/bna/ or @DATADIR@/bna/.
+The regions are defined by closed polygons provided as :ref:`BNA files <sec-gui_layers>`.
+Configure :confval:`rc.regions` to consider a region defined by its name given in the header of the BNA polygon.
-Events are evaluated based on their location with respect to the regions.

 There exist **positive and negative regions**: